pebble/qemu/README.md

 The changes can be reviewed by running `git diff --diff-filter=M v1.5.0-backports`.

+To list the added files, use `git diff --name-only --diff-filter=A v1.5.0-backports`.

 ## License

 The following points clarify the QEMU license: